-Prerequisite: Concurrent enrollment in CIS Lab.
+Course Advisories: Basic keyboarding skills at 30 wpm; SCC minimum English and math standards.
 NOTE: Not open to students who have received credit in CIS 1.
-Course Advisories: Ability to keyboard at 30 wpm; SCC minimum English and math standards.
 Serves as an introduction to microcomputers and the more frequently used applications software.
 The course is designed for the microcomputer user who is not a computer science major.
-The course helps students to understand the concepts and fundamentals of the following applications: an operating system with its associated graphical user interface, a word processor, a spreadsheet, and a database.
+The purpose of this course is to help students to understand the concepts and fundamentals of the following applications: an operating system with its associated graphical user interface, a word processor, a spreadsheet, a database and presentation software.
 Three hours lecture, one hour lab weekly by arrangement.